Vršac: History

 Information about the early history of the town is scant.
 According to Serbian historians, medieval Vršac was founded and inhabited by Serbs in 1425, although it was under administration of the Kingdom of Hungary.
 The original name of the town is unknown.
 There are several theories that its first name was Vers, Verbeč, Veršet or Vegenje, but these theories are not confirmed.
 The name of the town appears for the first time in 1427 in the form Podvršan.
 The Hungarian 12th century chronicle known as Gesta Hungarorum mention the castle of Vrscia in Banat, which belonged to Romanian duke Glad in the 9th century.
 According to some interpretations, Vrscia is identified with modern Vršac, while according to other opinions, it is identified with Orşova.
 According to some claims, the town was at first in the possession of the Hungarian kings, and later became property of a Hungarian aristocrat, Miklós Peréyi, ban of Severin.
 In the 15th century, the town was in the possession of the Serbian despot Đurađ Branković.
 According to some claims, it was donated to the despot by Hungarian king Sigismund in 1411.
 According to other sources, Vršac fortress was built by Đurađ Branković after the fall of Smederevo.

 The Ottomans destroyed the town in the 16th century, but it was soon rebuilt under Ottoman administration.
 In 1590/91, the Ottoman garrison in Vršac fortress was composed of one aga, two Ottoman officers and 20 Serb mercenaries.
 The town was seat of the local Ottoman authorities and of the Serbian bishop.
 In this time, its population was composed of Muslims and Serbs.

-In 1594, the Serbs in the Banat started large uprising against Ottoman rule, and Vršac region was centre of this uprising.
+In 1594, the Serbs in the Banat started a large uprising against Ottoman rule, and Vršac region was centre of this uprising.
 The leader of the uprising was Teodor Nestorović, the bishop of Vršac.
 Teodor organized the revolt with Sava Ban and voivode Velja Mironić.
 An important man was Janko Lugošan, called Halabura, who got control of the Vršac Castle after defeating Arslan Beg, the aga, in a duel.

 The size of this uprising is illustrated by the verse from one Serbian national song: "Sva se butum zemlja pobunila, Šest stotina podiglo se sela, Svak na cara pušku podigao!" ("The whole land has rebelled, a six hundred villages arose, everybody pointed his gun against the emperor").